Please contact your center for center specific policies & procedures.

-Youth 16+ may use the fitness center, equipment and group exercise classes.
+Youth 16+ may use the fitness center, equipment and participate in group exercise classes.

-Try the Y Today!
 The YMCA of Metro Chicago provides guests the opportunity to try the Y!
-Guests may visit your Center Website for branch specific guest policies.
-Each guest is limited to three visits per calendar year and then may purchase a membership.
-Guests must be 11 years old or older to be or bring a guest.
+Guests may visit your center's website for branch-specific guest policies.
+Each guest is limited to three (3) visits per calendar year.
+Guests must be 11+ years old to be or bring a guest.
 All guests must present a valid ID and sign a facility waiver.
-Facility waiver must be signed by a parent or guardian for ages under 18 years old.
+Facility waiver must be signed by a parent or guardian for ages 18 and under.

 Closures and Cancellations in Inclement Weather